The persecution of Falun Gong in China continues to compel peaceful resistance around the world.

 Global Calling Teams

-Falun Gong practitioners directly call the Chinese people and talk to them about what is happening to Falun Gong, address slander about the practice, and encourage them not to be complicit in the campaign.
+Falun Gong practitioners directly call the Chinese people and talk to them about what is happening to Falun Gong, debunk slander about the practice, and encourage them not to be complicit in the persecution.

 Some teams specifically call those involved in persecuting Falun Gong such as members of the 610 Office, the extralegal police force tasked with persecuting Falun Gong.
 These simple phone calls can save the lives of Falun Gong practitioners inside China.